DKMitt/twitter-bot/README.md

 # Twitter-Bots

-The Twitter Bots with Node.js applications interacts with the Twitter API to a variety of searches.
-In the first application, Twitter Favorite Bot - Recent Tweets, the API will allow us to search for tweets, and favorite the tweets that our application finds and the second application, Twitter-Follow-Bot - Popular Tweets, searchs for tweets using a query, then follows the user that did the tweeting.
+Twitter Bots using Node.js interacting with the Twitter API.
+In the first application, Twitter Favorite Bot - Recent Tweets, the API will allow us to search for tweets, and favorite the tweets that our application finds and the second application, Twitter-Follow-Bot - Popular Tweets, searches for tweets using a query, then follows the user that did the tweeting.

 ## Twitter Favorite Bot - Recent Tweets